AndreaPontrandolfo/sheriff/apps/docs-website/docs/usage-in-ci.md

 ## How it works

 The `sheriff` command will scan your project dependencies and your Sheriff configuration object.
-If Sheriff finds some dependencies that don't have the corresponding Sheriff option enabled, it will throw an error.
+If Sheriff finds some dependencies that don't have the corresponding Sheriff options enabled, it will throw an error.

 Example: